Emergya/SymfonyZero/README.md

  apt-get install php5-curl
  ```

- By default, the bundle is disable, so if you want to use it, you must add the bundle in _composer.json_ before the composer install command:
+ By default, the bundle is disabled, so if you want to use it, you must add the bundle in _composer.json_ before the composer install command:

   ```sh
  "mlpz/mailchimp-bundle": "dev-master",